 Cruise passengers are typically injured in the following ways:

 - Assaults by other passengers or even crew members

 Cruise lines are required to provide a safe environment for their passengers, but accidents often seriously injure passengers, and can sometimes tragically result in death.
 Difficulties are often compounded when cruise lines inadequately train their staff and crew to properly handle such situations.
 Victims and their families deserve, and are entitled to receive, compensation for these acts of negligence.

-Contact the Law Offices of Kanner & Pintaluga for a free
+Contact Kanner & Pintaluga for a free

 consultation, and let us provide you and your family with dedicated